When developing a link building strategy, many digital marketers prioritize backlinks over internal links. That's their first mistake.

 Another common technical issue is having too many links on the page that is linking out.
 This number goes beyond hyperlinks in the main body content — links in the header and footer count, too.

-While there isn't a hard and fast limit on the number of hyperlinks (large e-commerce sites can get away with thousands), to maximize the number of pages crawled and followed it’s generally recommended to stay in the range of 100 internal links on average.
+While there isn't a hard and fast limit on the number of internal links on a page (large ecommerce sites can get away with thousands), it’s generally recommended to stay in the range of 100 internal links on average to maximize the number of URLs crawled and followed.

 TIP: Look at Google Analytics to review the links that no one clicks and consider removing them.

-The last few common technical mistakes are unintended noindex or nofollow tags in your crawl pattern (these hold up authority and may not be how you want Google crawling the site).
-Also pages may be restricted by robots.txt.
-Pages should be included in the XML sitemap to verify what Google has discovered with its crawler..
+Other common technical linking mistakes are unintended noindex or nofollow tags in your crawl pattern (these hold up authority and may not be how you want Google crawling the site).

 We recommend taking care of these issues before moving on to the next priority: taxonomy.